FarazRazi/FarazRazi/README.md

 - 🌱 I’m currently learning **DataBase Systems, Operating Systems, Design & Analysis of Algorithms, React and React Native**

-- 👨‍💻 My Portfolio site is at [farazrazi.unaux.com](farazrazi.unaux.com)
+- 👨‍💻 My Portfolio site is at <a href="http://farazrazi.unaux.com/">farazrazi.unaux.com</a>

 - 📫 How to reach me **farazrazi432@gmail.com**